rekha-balan/azure-docs-test2-pr.nl-NL/articles/data-lake-analytics/data-lake-analytics-data-lake-tools-view-jobs.md

     It shows vertices execution details.
 The Job Profile archives every vertex execution log, such as total data read/written, runtime, state, etc. Through this view, you can get more details on how a job ran.
 For more information, see [Use the Vertex Execution View in Data Lake Tools for Visual Studio](data-lake-analytics-data-lake-tools-use-vertex-execution-view.md).

 ## <a name="next-steps"></a>Next Steps
-* To get an overview of Data Lake Analytics, see [Azure Data Lake Analytics overview](data-lake-analytics-overview.md).
-* To get started developing U-SQL applications, see [Develop U-SQL scripts using Data Lake Tools for Visual Studio](data-lake-analytics-data-lake-tools-get-started.md).
-* To learn U-SQL, see [Get started with Azure Data Lake Analytics U-SQL language](data-lake-analytics-u-sql-get-started.md).
-* For management tasks, see [Manage Azure Data Lake Analytics using Azure portal](data-lake-analytics-manage-use-portal.md).
 * To log diagnostics information, see [Accessing diagnostics logs for Azure Data Lake Analytics](data-lake-analytics-diagnostic-logs.md)
 * To see a more complex query, see [Analyze Website logs using Azure Data Lake Analytics](data-lake-analytics-analyze-weblogs.md).
 * To use vertex execution view, see [Use the Vertex Execution View in Data Lake Tools for Visual Studio](data-lake-analytics-data-lake-tools-use-vertex-execution-view.md)
-* To learn Data Lake Tools for Visual Studio code, see [Use the Azure Data Lake Tools for Visual Studio Code](data-lake-analytics-data-lake-tools-for-vscode.md).